 Kawasan Falls Cebu opening hours / Best time of day to visit

 The waterfall is open from 7am so if you want to beat the crowds it’s best to get there as soon as it opens.
-We arrived at 7:30am and there were already a few other photographers there but by 9am its full of people swimming so there’s no chance of getting a good photo with no one in it.
+We arrived at 7:30am and there were already a few other photographers.
+By 9am its full of people swimming so there’s no chance of getting a good photo with no one in it.

 How to get to Kawasan Falls Cebu